-If I could only have one effect or plugin it would be a really good saturator.
-You can of use saturation to do just about everything from compressing to distorting, to just adding color or harmonics to enhance the overall tone.
+If I could only have one effect or plugin, it would be a good saturator.
+You can use saturation to do just about everything from compressing to distorting to just adding color or harmonics to enhance the overall tone.

 One of the major problems with digital recording is everything is captured so “cleanly.”
 Because digital signal processors lack actual hardware components, the super fast transients are preserved in an almost unnatural way.
-Super clean digital recordings tend to sound “sterile” compared those that were recorded to a good sounding magnetic tape machine.
+Super clean digital recordings tend to sound “sterile” compared to those recorded to an excellent magnetic tape machine.
 The analog components inevitably soften transients and add what most engineers describe as warmth and color.
-Whatever word you want to use to describe it, the end result usually makes things sound better and more importantly blend more easily.
+Whatever word you want to use to describe it, the end result usually makes things sound better and, more importantly, blend easier.

-To compensate for these super clean recordings many software companies that are emulating classic analog gear have added saturation stages into the algorithms.
-It is common to see a saturation stage in compressors, equalizers and even some delay units such as the Waves H-Delay and Soundtoys Echoboy.
-The reason for this is because the units they are modeling had transformers, transistors, capacitors and other components that the audio would have to pass through before getting outputted to your speakers.
-In order to accurately model these classic processors programmers needed to make sure the coloration that is happening inside the unit is there as well.
+To compensate for these super clean recordings, many software companies that are emulating classic analog gear have added saturation stages into the algorithms.
+It is common to see a saturation stage in compressors, equalizers, and even some delay units such as the Waves H-Delay and Soundtoys Echoboy.
+The reason for this is that the units they are modeling had transformers, transistors, capacitors, and other components that the audio would have to pass through before being outputted to your speakers.
+In order to accurately model these classic processors, programmers needed to make sure the coloration that is happening inside the unit is there as well.

 Automating Mid/Side effects is a fun way to add width to synths or guitars during a particular section of a song.
 Another cool trick is to raise the mid-channel on the overheads to get more focus and punch out of the kick and snare.